2018 Non-Discrimination Policy

-In recognition of its legal and moral obligations, the Arizona Commission for the Deaf and Hard of Hearing hereby commits itself to a policy of nondiscrimination as follows:
+In recognition of its legal and moral obligations, the Arizona Commission for the Deaf and the Hard of Hearing hereby commits itself to a policy of nondiscrimination as follows:

 The Arizona Commission for the Deaf and the Hard of Hearing is committed to maintaining a respectful, fair work environment, free from discrimination or harassment.
 The goal of the ACDHH is to prevent discrimination or harassment from occurring and to provide a means of raising and resolving complaints.

 TheEqualOpportunityComplaintProceduremaybeusedbyanymemberof our staff who believes that he or she has been discriminated against or harassed based on race, color, religion, sex, sexual orientation, including transgender status or gender expression, national origin or citizenship status, age, disability, or veterans status.
 Sex discrimination complaints alleging discrimination based on marital status, pregnancy, or parental status may also be raised through thisprocedure.

 These procedures provide a mechanism for staff to file complaints and for investigation and resolution of such complaints.
 ACDHH is responsible for providing an environment free of discrimination and harassment whether or not staff chooses to file a complaint using these procedures.